-Overall materiality: Our initial assessment is based on approximately 1.5% of the Board's 2019/20 gross expenditure.
-We consider this to the principal consideration for the users of the annual accounts when assessing the performance of the Board.
+£ Overall materiality: Our initial assessment is based on approximately 1.5% of the Board's gross expenditure as disclosed in the 2020/21 audited annual accounts.
+We consider this to the principal consideration for the users of the annual accounts when assessing the financial performance of the Board.
+110,000 In performing our audit we apply a lower level of materiality to the audit of the Remuneration Report.
+Our materiality is set at £5,000.
+Performance materiality: using our professional judgement we have calculated performance materiality at approximately 75% of overall materiality.
+82,000

-Performance materiality:

-using our professional judgement we have calculated performance materiality at approximately 75% of overall materiality.

-69. We will report any misstatements identified through our audit that fall into one of the following categories:

-- All material corrected misstatements: - Uncorrected misstatement with a value in excess of 5% of the overall materiality figure; and

-Other misstatements below 5% threshold that we believe warrant reporting on qualitative grounds.
+- 68. We will report any misstatements identified through our audit that fall into one of the following categories: - All material corrected misstatements; - Uncorrected misstatement with a value in excess of 5% of the overall materiality figure; and - Other misstatements below 5% threshold that we believe warrant reporting on qualitative grounds.